r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 # SIMPLE STRING OBFUSCATION TECHNICS

-      This article contains a list of simple obfuscation technics that can be used into obfuscating system call's like (powershell.exe -EncodedCommand) in one attempt to bypass AV's AMSI and DEP detections
+      This article contains a list of simple obfuscation technics that can be used into obfuscating system call's like (powershell.exe -EncodedCommand OR cmd.exe /c start /MIN) in one attempt to bypass AV's AMSI and DEP detections

 <br /><br /><br />